 Save time, stress, and money by getting pre-approved for a mortgage before starting to look for homes.
-You won’t waste time looking at homes you can’t afford, and sellers’ realtors are more likely to negotiate and accept offers from a pre-approved buyer.
+Sellers’ realtors are more likely to negotiate and accept offers from a pre-approved buyer.
+Plus, you won’t waste time looking at homes you can’t afford.

-Closing costs are fees assessed at the closing of a real estate transaction, i.e., when the title of the property is transferred from the seller to the buyer.
-Closing costs are incurred by either the buyer or seller.
+Closing costs are fees assessed at the closing of a real estate transaction, when the title of the property is transferred from the seller to the buyer.
+Either the buyer or seller can incur closing costs.

-Typically, home buyers will pay between 2 to 5 percent of the purchase price of their home in closing fees.
-So, if your home cost $150,000, you might pay between $3,000 and $7,500 in closing costs.
-On average, buyers pay roughly $3,700 in closing fees, according to a recent survey.
+Typically, homebuyers will pay between 2 to 5 percent of the purchase price of their home in closing fees.
+So, if your home costs $150,000, you might pay between $3,000 and $7,500 in closing costs.
+On average, buyers pay roughly $3,700 in closing fees.